a3rk/remix/README.md

 ## Introduction

-Remix is a private, secure, untraceable, decentralised digital currency based on the Monero and AEON code bases.
+Remix is a private, secure, untraceable, decentralized digital currency based on the Monero codebase.
 Remix aims to be a fungible and untraceable digital peer-to-peer medium of exchange, actively developed.
 Remix is the start of a new, distinctive period for CryptoNote cryptocurrencies.

 - **Privacy:** Remix uses a cryptographically sound system to allow you to send and receive funds without your transactions being easily revealed on the blockchain<sup id="a1">[1](#f1)</sup>.
 This ensures that your purchases, receipts, and all transfers remain absolutely private by default.